Master of Science in Special Education

 - a completed bachelor’s degree in special education or general education.
 Depending on the student's background, some corequisites may apply.

-Admission applications are recommended to the Graduate School by the Special Education program director in consultation with program core faculty.
+Admission applications are recommended to the Graduate School by the Special Education program coordinator in consultation with program core faculty.
 Application due dates are posted on the Graduate School webpage.

 Retention Policy